Adding an introduction to a form

 No more than two lines describing privacy provisions that apply to the form, with a link to a detailed privacy statement (preferably online).

-This introductory text should be followed by a highly prominent button for starting the form (see also Submit and start buttons on Layout of forms-key).
+This introductory text should be followed by a highly prominent button for starting the form (see also Submit and start buttons on ).
 If appropriate, the button can be repeated (for example, at the top and the bottom of the page).
 In multi-step forms, the introduction is not part of the slick pipeline, nor should it be included in any progress indicator.

 - confirmation of acceptance of terms and conditions (if needed)